-The HEMS developed by Cleanwatts will provide real time data to the iVPP, such as energy consumption, generation, batteries state of charge and others, and manage the technological solutions installed in the client's premises The system is composed by the hardware (Smart Meters, Sensors and Actuators), Data Management (Communication, Data Processing, and other modules) and User Interfaces.
+The HEMS, developed by Cleanwatts, will provide real time data to the iVPP, such as energy consumption, generation, charging state of batteries and others, and manage the technological solutions installed in the client's premises.
+The system is composed by hardware (Smart Meters, Sensors, and Actuators), Data Management (Communication, Data Processing, and other modules) and User Interfaces.
+There will be 20 HEMS installed in residential buildings of Terra Chã.